Dragod/sddocs/docs/README.md

 Open a ruby command line and run:

-1. Gem install sass
+1. gem install sass
-2. Gem install zurb-foundation
+2. gem install zurb-foundation
-3. Gem install compass
+3. gem install compass
-4. Gem install breakpoint
+4. gem install breakpoint

 ## Node js

 Download and install the reccomended version of [node.js](https://nodejs.org/en/).
 Node is running all the grunt task, bower and other utility we use in most project.

-If the project you working on does require grunt, bower or any other npm:
+If the project you working on does require any of the above mentioned pakage, run:

-1. Run: Npm install (this will install all the package necessary if you already have a package.json file in the project root)
+1. npm install && bower install (this will install all the package necessary if you already have a package.json & bower.json file in the project root)
-2. Run: Bower install (this will install all the package necessary if you already have a bower.json file in the project root)

 > If you need any npm pakage that isn't in the json file, just run: npm install 'package-name'.
 An example below with bless-css pakage.